itseez3d/metaperson/docs/business-integration/web_integration/threejs.md

 # MetaPerson Loader For Three.js

-The package helps to load MetaPerson avatars **GLB** format to the Three.js library.
+The package helps to load MetaPerson avatars in **GLB** format to the Three.js library.

 The package is available in the GitHub repository: https://github.com/avatarsdk/metaperson-loader-threejs